DeagaDH/Cissa-Damage-Calculator/README.md

 ## Special Thanks
 I'd like to take this space to thank MoonBunnie#0001 and Deathcream#1576 for their huge datasheets on Iceborne, which were a huge help in compiling pretty much anything damage related, MechE__ for their hitzone data compilation and Honey for her armor set builder and damage calculator, which I used to double check my own results.

+I'd also like to thank my coding mentors SuperRaichu and Shinji, who are not from Monster Hunter at all, but helped me take my first baby steps in this endeavor.
+Vocês são do caralho!

 P.S: Cissa is my cat's name.
 Of course I'd name something helpful that's Monster Hunter-related after a cat! :)